Rudrabha/Wav2Lip/README.md

  - Lip-sync videos to any target speech with high accuracy :100:.
 Try our [interactive demo](https://bhaasha.iiit.ac.in/lipsync).
  - :sparkles: Works for any identity, voice, and language.
 Also works for CGI faces and synthetic voices.
  - Complete training code, inference code, and pretrained models are available :boom:
  - Or, quick-start with the Google Colab Notebook: [Link](https://colab.research.google.com/drive/1tZpDWXz49W6wDcTprANRGLo2D_EbD5J8?usp=sharing).
 Checkpoints and samples are available in a Google Drive [folder](https://drive.google.com/drive/folders/1I-0dNLfFOSFwrfqjNa-SXuwaURHE5K4k?usp=sharing) as well.
+There is also a [tutorial video](https://www.youtube.com/watch?v=Ic0TBhfuOrA) on this, courtesy of [What Make Art](https://www.youtube.com/channel/UCmGXH-jy0o2CuhqtpxbaQgA).
  - :fire: :fire: Several new, reliable evaluation benchmarks and metrics [[`evaluation/` folder of this repo]](https://github.com/Rudrabha/Wav2Lip/tree/master/evaluation) released.
 Instructions to calculate the metrics reported in the paper are also present.

 --------